All Episodes

 If they want to steal our money, if they want to tax us, you know, this whole notion of greed.

-And the uh the conventional wisdom is that the rich are a bunch of greedy SOBs, and that the government who wants to raise taxes on these people, they are fair.
+And that the government, who wants to raise taxes on these people, they are fair.

-They understand the great inequities in our society, and they seek to level them out.
+They understand the great inequities in our society and they seek to level them out.

 And it's these greedy rich people who are steadfastly opposing giving up any more of their money.